 Sealants can be an important part of every child’s dental care.
-Sealants help protect the teeth, both baby teeth and adult molars, from decay throughout your child’s entire life.
+Sealants can help to protect the teeth, both baby teeth and adult molars, from decay throughout your child’s entire life.

 What are sealants?

-Dental sealants are a thin plastic covering that is adhered to the chewing surface of the molars.
-The sealant attaches to the surface of the tooth and sinks into the grooves that are on the child’s molars.
+Dental sealants are a thin plastic covering that is applied to the chewing surface of the molars.
+The sealant attaches to the surface of the tooth and sinks into the grooves that are prone to cavities on the molars.

 Why are sealants so important?